shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## IFTTT - Connecting to A Voice Assistant

-IFTTT, short for "If This Then That", provides a convenient way to create a hub that connects a variety of services (including voice assistants) where they can interact with each another based on a set of used-defined rules.
+IFTTT, short for "If This Then That", provides a convenient way to create a hub that connects a variety of services (including voice assistants) where they can interact with each another based on a set of user-defined rules.

 First, let's create a new applet.
 As the name implies, every applet on IFTTT follows the "If This Then That" structure: